-Said he/she would feel the same way in my situation
+19. Said they would feel the same way in my situation

-Said I was not at fault for my situation
+20. Said I was not at fault for my situation

-Offered to do something to help me directly with my situation (e.g. help me with a problem or task at work)
+21. Offered to do something to help me directly with my situation (e.g. help me with a problem or task at work)